Interplay of Zeeman Splitting and Tunnel Coupling in Coherent Spin Qubit Shuttling: Device Setup

-Initialization begins in the singlet ground state after waiting for \SI{300}{\nano\second} at the start point (S) deep in the (200) state, where (l m n) represents the number of electrons in $\mathrm{Q_1}$, $\mathrm{Q_2}$, and $\mathrm{Q_3}$, respectively (Fig.~\ref{fig:fig1}b).
+Initialization begins in the singlet ground state after waiting for \SI{300}{\nano\second} at the start point (S) deep in the (200) state, where $(l m n)$ represents the number of electrons in $\mathrm{Q_1}$, $\mathrm{Q_2}$, and $\mathrm{Q_3}$, respectively (Fig.~\ref{fig:fig1}d).
 We then adiabatically ramp the voltage from the $\ket{\mathrm{S}(200)}$ state to the $\ket{\uparrow, \downarrow, 0}$ state in the (110) charge configuration.
-The resulting states after ramping are verified from the branching of resonance frequencies in the pulsed electron spin-orbital spectroscopy (PESOS) map~\cite{Nat.Nanotechnol.18.131–136} when two spins exhibit exchange coupling~\cite{Nat.Commun.16.3606}.
-Following the ramping process, we apply an additional $\pi$-gate on the spin in $\mathrm{Q_1}$ at the control point (C), leading to the final state $\ket{\downarrow, \downarrow, 0}$.
-We employ the heralded initialization protocol to confirm the initial state and improve the state preparation fidelity for the subsequent experiments~\cite{Nature.627.772–777, Nat.Commun.16.3606}.
-Additionally, we implement automatic parameter feedback to maintain the SET at the sensitive point and keep on resonance with the Larmor frequencies of both qubits~\cite{Nat.Electron.2.151–158, Appl.Phys.Lett.124.114003}.
+The resulting states after ramping are verified from the branching of resonance frequencies in the pulsed electron spin-orbital spectroscopy (PESOS) map~\cite{Nat.Nanotechnol.18.131-136} when two spins exhibit exchange coupling~\cite{Nat.Commun.16.3606}.
+Following the ramping process, we apply an additional $\pi$ gate on the spin in $\mathrm{Q_1}$ at the control point (C), leading to the final state $\ket{\downarrow, \downarrow, 0}$.
+We employ the heralded-initialization protocol to confirm the initial state and improve the state-preparation fidelity for the subsequent experiments~\cite{Nature.627.772-777, Nat.Commun.16.3606}.
+Additionally, we implement automatic parameter feedback to maintain the SET at the sensitive point and keep on resonance with the Larmor frequencies of both qubits~\cite{Nat.Electron.2.151-158, Appl.Phys.Lett.124.114003}.

-We perform readout of the spin states using Pauli spin blockade (PSB) at the readout point (RO) at the (200) and (110) inter-dot charge transition.
+We perform readout of the spin states using Pauli spin blockade (PSB) at the readout point (RO) at the (200) and (110) interdot charge transition.
 We set the integration time to \SI{300}{\micro\second} for parity readout~\cite{PRXQuantum.2.010303, npj.Quantum.Inf.10.22}; this method effectively distinguishes between the odd states $\{\ket{\uparrow\downarrow}, \ket{\downarrow\uparrow}\}$ and the even states $\{\ket{\uparrow\uparrow}, \ket{\downarrow\downarrow}\}$.
 Although using two spins for PSB necessitates a more complex shuttling protocol in our system, the PSB readout mitigates the limitation of large Zeeman splitting, in contrast to the Elzerman readout used in previous studies~\cite{Nat.Commun.12.4114}.
 Consequently, we can conduct operations and investigate the shuttling process under much lower magnetic field strength.